ZJONSSON/node-etl/README.md

 ```

 ### `etl.fixed(layout)`
 Parses incoming text into objects using a fixed width layout.
 The layout should be an object where each key is a field name that should be parsed, containing an object with `start`, `end` and/or `length`.
 Alternatively each key can just have a number, which will be deemed to be `length`.
 If a key contains a `transform` function, it will be applied to the parsed value of that key.
+The layout can also be supplied as an array where instead of an object key the fieldname is defined using property `field` in each element.

 The length of a single record will be determined by the highest `end` or `start+length` position.